Sea Bass & Striped Bass: A Comparison

 Is striped bass like Chilean sea bass?

 So when you compare Striped bass vs Chilean sea bass, you’ll notice that they are two distinct types of fish as they belong to different species and live in completely opposite habitats.
-The striped bass belongs to the Morone Saxatilis species and lives in warm waters.
-Chilean sea bass, on the other hand, belongs to Dissostichus eleginoides species and lives in colder waters.
+The striped bass belongs to the species Morone saxatilis and lives in warm waters.
+Chilean sea bass, on the other hand, belongs to the Dissostichus eleginoides species and lives in colder waters.

 What is the real name for sea bass?

-There are around 475 marine species that are called with the name sea bass.
-However, they all belong to the Serranidae family, Perciformes order.
+There are around 475 marine species called sea bass.
+However, they all belong to the family Serranidae in the order Perciformes.
 Their names vary depending on the fish genus.
 In the US, people call them black sea bass, striped sea bass, giant sea bass, and white sea bass.

 Is sea bass an expensive fish?